atharvaaalok/Anime_NeuralNetwork/README.md

 # Anime_NeuralNetwork

-A signal hidden layer neural network that takes in coloured anime face images and trains the model.
+A signal hidden layer neural network that takes in coloured anime face images (50px by 50px) and trains the model.

 Use Main.m for running the MATLAB codes.